86Box/docs/settings/floppycdrom.rst

 Floppy drives
 -------------

-Up to four floppy disk drives can be attached to the emulated system, although not all machines provide BIOS support for more than two drives.
+Up to four floppy disk drives can be attached to the emulated machine, although not all machines provide BIOS support for more than two drives.
 The following settings apply to the selected drive:

 * **Type:** floppy drive to emulate.
 Some types have special properties and should only be used in very specific applications: